cse031sust02/my-cheatsheets/docker.md

 A Dockerfile is a blueprint for building Docker images.
 It is simply a text file which contains the build instructions to build the image.

 #### Image :
 Docker images are executable packages that include everything needed to run an application — the code, a runtime, libraries, environment variables, and configuration files.
-We can create our own image from scratch or can use iamges built by others.
+We can create our own image from scratch or can use images built by others.

 #### Container :
 A Docker container is a running instance of a Docker image.
 We can think of a Docker container as a Object in OOP world which was created by it's Image(Class).* A container can expose ports and volumes to interact with other containers or/and the outer world.